smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Create Constraints Temp Table/readme.md

 This will create the perminatnt table `EmployeePayRecords` with `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, and `CHECK CONSTRAINTS`.

 **Step 2**
-Run the scirpt `Create Constraints Temp Table.sql` to create a temporary table with the same constraints on `EmployeeRecords';
+Run the script `Create Constraints Temp Table.sql` to create a temporary table with the same constraints on `EmployeeRecords';

 **Step 3**
 Test your `INSERT`,`UPDATE`, `DELETE`, `MERGE`, etc. statements on the temporary table.